FoodAppDeveloper/FoodApplicationCode/DEVELOPMENT.md

 * Method to add comments to image and saves separate text file to Backendless database
 * Query/Delete images and text files from Backendless database
 * Displays multiple images with option to take another image for the same meal
-* File system where image file has the same name as text file but with different extention and prefix
+* File system where image file has the same name as text file but with different extension and prefix
 * Plate image indicates whether or not the meal has images associated with it already
 * Implemented bottom bar functionality for "Today" and "Settings"
    * Settings current has logout option